HuMingLab/SnapHiC/readme.md

   --candidate-upper-distance CANDIDATE_UPPER_DISTANCE
-                        upper threshold for distance between candidate peak binpairs
+                        upper threshold for distance between candidate peak binpairs --circle-threshold-multiplier CIRCLE_THRESHOLD_MULTIPLIER
+                        multiplier for circle filter threshold used in finding candidates --donut-threshold-multiplier DONUT_THRESHOLD_MULTIPLIER
+                        multiplier for donut filter threshold used in finding candidates --lower-left-threshold-multiplier LOWER_LEFT_THRESHOLD_MULTIPLIER
+                        multiplier for lowerleft filter threshold used in finding candidates --horizontal-threshold-multiplier HORIZONTAL_THRESHOLD_MULTIPLIER
+                        multiplier for horizontal filter threshold used in finding candidates --vertical-threshold-multiplier VERTICAL_THRESHOLD_MULTIPLIER
+                        multiplier for vertical filter threshold used in finding candidates --outlier-threshold-multiplier OUTLIER_THRESHOLD_MULTIPLIER
+                        multiplier for number of outlier cells for threshold used in finding candidates --summit-gap SUMMIT_GAP
+                        disallowed distance between summit points of a cluster --filter-file FILTER_FILE
+                        bed file of regions to be filtered.
+Regions should be binned
   --clustering-gap CLUSTERING_GAP
                         number of allowed gaps between peaks in same cluster --max-memory MAX_MEMORY